TrafficSenseMSD/core/misc/RISKS.md

 * Push this code to their fork and create a PR to `master`
 * Before merging, have at least one other team member download the other member's fork and run the code.
 * If it runs and performs as expected, merge it to `core/master`

+### Acceptance Criteria
+* Write two modules with classes and functions that do something and can be imported by other python code
+* One module must use functions or classes declared in the other module
+* A script or commandline tool that uses the aforementioned modules to do something

 ## Core Compentency: Python + XML